We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 1. Square POS – Best Bar POS for Scaling and Growing

-Get started for: Free (but transaction fees apply)
+Get started for: Free (with transaction fees)

 Small businesses can’t go wrong with Square.
 Its affordable pricing options across both software and hardware make it a great option for those starting out, and want a safe option.
 While Square will certainly get your busines up-and-running, it’ll help your business scale because of its vast array of growth-focused tools and features.